 These beautiful sit-stand desks were designed and built by the crew over at Grain & Mortar (a strategy and design company).
 The team was looking to outfit their entire office with standing desks when they stumbled across the Maker Table project on our site and decided to come up with a similar design.
 Here's what they had to say of the project:

 "We just moved into a new studio in Omaha's North Downtown district.
 Our building is very industrial, and we wanted unique, non-Ikea desks that stood out.
 We also wanted to have the option to sit or stand while working.
 We came across the maker's desk, and decided to go for it.
 We built the frames ourselves, using fittings from Simplified Building and aluminum pipe from a local source.
 The wood tops & skirts were make by a local woodworking artist.
 We have two holes drilled in the top of the desk-one for cords, the other--well, let's just say it fits a pint glass quite nicely."

-This desk was designed and built by Bobby from Planksters.
+This multi-level desk was designed and built by Bobby from Planksters.
 The desk features two levels: one that can be used while sitting and the other while standing.
 It's a unique combination that allows Bobby to mix up his position throughout the day.

 John built this awesome standing desk for his home office.
 The desk features a custom table top crafted from reclaimed wood and casters on the bottom of the frame legs for easy mobility.
 Yet, probably the most unique feature is the way John was able to create the aged metal look on the desk frame fittings and pipe:

 "I basically used what I had lying around, which was a small can of Rust-oleum "flat black" and believe it or not, a jar of Martha Stewart's metallic "cast bronze 350 592.
 No real method, just playing knowing I could put more layers on if needed.
 Ended up only being one layer of each with some little bare spots showing through."